raspberrypilearning/quiz-time/en/step_9.md

 + Add an `<a>` element below the result div.
 + Include a link to `index.html` using the `href` attribute.
 + Give it a `class` attribute that can be used to show/hide the link using JavaScript.
-The example uses the class `retry` (the CSS styling is already provided in `style.css`)
+The example uses the class `retry` (the CSS styling is already provided in `style.css`).

 --- code ---
 ---